Calvin Booth: Front office career

-Booth started his front office career with the New Orleans Pelicans as a scout during the 2012–13 season.
-After one year there he moved to the Minnesota Timberwolves, working his way up to director of player personnel.
-On August 16, 2017, Booth was named assistant general manager of the Denver Nuggets.
-On July 7, 2020, Booth was named general manager of the Denver Nuggets.
+Booth started his front office career with the Pelicans as a scout during the 2012–13 season.
+After one year there, he moved to the Timberwolves, working his way up to director of player personnel.
+On August 16, 2017, Booth was named assistant general manager of the Nuggets.
+On July 7, 2020, Booth was named general manager of the Nuggets.
+He won his first championship in 2023, when the Nuggets defeated the Miami Heat in five games.
+On April 8, 2025, the Nuggets fired Booth along with head coach Michael Malone.